The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: Observations and data reduction

 We observed at a central frequency of 3.06\,GHz (S-band, S4), with a total bandwidth of 875\,MHz.
 PKS~J1939--6342 and PKS~J0409–1757 were used as flux and complex gain calibrators, respectively.
 The data were reduced with the \texttt{OxKAT} pipeline \citep{oxkat}, which performs standard flagging, calibration and imaging using \texttt{tricolour} \citep{Hugo_2022}, \texttt{CASA} \citep{CASA_team_2022} and \texttt{WSCLEAN} \citep{Offringa_wsclean}, respectively.
 In the imaging step, we adopted a Briggs weighting scheme with a $-0.3$ robust parameter, yielding a $2.8\arcsec \times 2.8\arcsec$ beam and a $8 \, \mu$Jy\,beam$^{-1}$ rms noise in the target field.

-We do not detect radio emission at the position of the optical counterpart of EP250108a, and we place a 3$\sigma$ upper limit on the flux density of the target at 24, 24, and 27 $\mu$Jy\,beam$^{-1}$ for the first, second, and third observation, respectively.
+We do not detect radio emission at the position of the optical counterpart of EP250108a, and we place a 3$\sigma$ upper limit on the flux density of the target at 24, 24, 27, and {\bf 26} $\mu$Jy\,beam$^{-1}$ for the first, second, third, and fourth observation, respectively.